Gigitsu/ginject/README.md

 end
 ```

-Use the builtin Mox behaviour:
+Use the builtin Mox strategy:

 ```elixir
 # config/test.exs